stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

 ## Initial Setup
 __Channel Reduction__ reduces the number of channels transmitted.
 This also reduces the size of the packet, which improves reliability.
-(Fewer bytes sent equates to less opportunity for error).
+Fewer bytes sent equates to less opportunity for error.
 For best reliability reduce the number of channels to the minimum number needed for the model.
 Note that at least 4 channels must always be sent.
 Choose one of the following to add into the Option value:
 * 0  - Send 16 channels
 * 1  - Send 15 channels
 * 2  - Send 14 channels